VictorTagayun/STM32_SPI-Master-RX-DMA_SingleBoard/STM32F407G-DISC1_SPI-TX-RX-FullDuplex-DMA_PDM2PCM_TIM2_DAC_SingleBoard/readme.md

 Prescaller = 16
 SPI Freq = 1.0238MHz
 PDM Decimation Factor = 64
-PDM to PCM Data output sampling freq = 15.997kHz
+PDM to PCM Data output sampling freq = 1.0238MHz / 64 = 15.997kHz

-** Timer2/6
+** Timer2/6 will trigger DAC
 APB1 Timer Clock = 32.761905 MHz
 Prescaller = (16 - 1) = 16
 Counter Preriod = (128 - 1) = 128
 Timer Freq = 15.997kHz

 ** PDM data
 1 cycle PDM datastream = 2000 data bits
 2000 data bit / 64 decimation is not whole number
 Multiply 2000 data bit by 4 cycles to get whole number after decimating 64
 8000 bits / 64 decimator = 125 samples at 15.997kHz
-With 8000 bits of data, it is equivalent to 1000 bytes
+With 8000 bits of data, it is equivalent to 1000 bytes.

+** PCM data
+With 8000 bits of PDM data (1000 bytes) will yield 125 int of PCM data

+** DAC data
+After the PCM data is retrieved, is it converted to 12bit DAC with 1.5V or 2048 as the center

 ** DMA setup/strategy
-PDM variable to use 2000 bytes variable where first half [0 - 999] will be used for half of the DMA and [1000 - 1999] will be used for the other half or when DMA is completed
 There will be an interrupt on Half and after completed DMA transfer
+PDM data variable to use 2x of 1000 bytes variable where first half [0 - 999] will be used for half of the DMA and [1000 - 1999] will be used for the other half or when DMA is completed
+PCM

 ** DMA Interrupt
 Half and Complete both will process the 125 PDM data to send to DAC and